 3) Could an evolutionary approach to cooperation help in designing effective interventions for contemporary human cooperative dilemmas?

 To answer these questions, I analyse data using theory and methods from Human Behavioural Ecology, Cultural Evolution, Demography and Epidemiology.
 For my PhD, I am investigating cooperation among borrowers of microfinance loans.
-These are loans offered to people who are otherwise excluded from financial services, or who cannot afford loans from mainstream banks.
+These are loans offered to people who cannot afford loans from mainstream banks, or who are otherwise excluded from financial services.
 To insure themselves against failed loan repayment, some microfinance institutions offer “joint liability” loans, given to a group of borrowers who take on collective responsibility for repayment of the loan.
 If a member of a loan group fails to repay their share, the other members of their group must repay it for them, or else the group faces expulsion from the loan service.